-Applications are being reviewed on an ongoing basis, the closing date may be subject to change without notice.
+Applications will be reviewed on an ongoing basis and the closing date may be subject to change without notice.

 Jesuit Social Services is an Equal Opportunity Employer, committed to providing a working environment that embraces and values diversity and inclusion.
 We celebrate and welcome all people regardless of ethnicity, cultural background, age, gender, sexuality, disability or religious affiliation.

 We strongly encourage applications from all community members including Aboriginal and Torres Strait Islander people, members of the LGBTIQA+ community, people with a disability, people of culturally diverse backgrounds and working parents.

 Jesuit Social Services is a Child Safe organisation and is committed to protecting children and young people from harm.
 We require all applicants to undergo an extensive screening process prior to appointment.